Chess Logo K-8th grade chess players of all skill levels are invited to the ...

 How does team scoring work?

 For elementary schools, the best five results by players attending the same school are added together, to determine the team score.
-(For middle school teams, it's four players.)
 Remember, scoring is 1 point for a win, 0 for a loss, and 1/2 for a draw.
 So for example, six players from Majestic Elementary School School are playing, and their final scores after five rounds are 4.0, 3.5, 2.0, 2.0, 1.0 and 0.5.
 Their team score would be 12.5 points.

 What if there's a tie after five rounds?